rawiriblundell/jsonprint/README.md

 *similar project, just written in python.
 I discovered it a few weeks after I* *started this project.*

+Further down this page is a description about how this function works.

-### What are the main problems with this, apart from everything else?
+### What are the main problems with this, apart from, you know, everything else?

 Apart from everything else?
 Right now, the main gotcha is handling the logic around an unknown number of inputs when looping.